verrazzano/docs/content/en/docs/setup/install/mc-install/verify-install.md

 2. Verify that the managed cluster is successfully registered with Rancher.
    When you perform the registration steps, Verrazzano also registers the managed cluster with Rancher.
    View the Rancher console on the admin cluster.
-If the registration with Rancher was successful, then your cluster will be listed in Rancher's list of clusters, and will be in `Active` state.
+If the registration with Rancher was successful, then your cluster will be listed in Rancher's list of clusters, and will be in the `Active` state.
 You can find the Rancher console URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access#the-rancher-console" >}}).

 ## Verify that managed cluster metrics are being collected